web analytics

 Destructive Rains and Reigns

 Rage drives Pamela’s murderous rampage.
 Rage can be normal and, like rain, come with varying degrees of harm.
 The root of her rage, the drowning of her son, explains her anger.
 If Jason died due to negligence, Pamela garners justification for rage and bitterness.
-While unhealthy, resentment becomes a natural reaction based on the circumstances.
+While unhealthy, resentment is a natural reaction to the circumstances.
 An average person would feel the same way given the loss, but Pamela is far more abnormal than normal.
-She allows her rage and resentment to consume her and drive her to the mental breaking point where she becomes a homicidal maniac.
+She allows her rage and resentment to consume her and drive her to the mental breaking point, where she becomes a homicidal maniac.
 Her murderous rampage directs itself against people who have nothing whatsoever to do with the inciting incident.
 They’re simply people caught up in the storm.

 Rains Falls and Warnings Land Unheeded